-Renting has become a more affordable housing option, given the high mortgage interest rates.
+Renting now more than ever seems like a more affordable housing option.
 According to Census data, 44.5 million people were renters in 2023, up from 43.9 million in 2022.

-Depending on where you live, though, the cost of paying rent can quickly dominate your budget.
-Although housing is often the biggest expense for everyone, it’s a bigger slice of your income in some cities.
+Depending on where you live, though, the cost of rent can quickly dominate your budget.
+Although housing is often the biggest expense for everyone, it’s a bigger slice of your income in some cities, making it harder to get ahead financially.

 A FinanceBuzz study found these 15 cities to be the most expensive cities to rent, based on the percentage of monthly income that goes toward housing.
 Some cities with higher rent prices are not on this list because the median income in the city balances out the higher rental cost.